 The type of interest rate significantly influences the calculation and practical usefulness of comparison rates.

-• Fixed interest rate loans have a locked-in rate for the term, making comparison rates more stable and predictive of total cost.
+- Fixed-interest-rate loans have a locked-in rate for the term, making comparison rates more stable and predictive of the total cost.

-• Variable interest rate loans fluctuate with market conditions and central bank rates, causing monthly repayments and total costs to vary over time.
+- Variable-rate loans fluctuate with market and central bank rates, resulting in variable payment amounts over time.

 Influence of loan features like offset accounts and redraw facilities

-• Offset accounts reduce interest payable by offsetting the loan balance with deposits in linked accounts, effectively lowering cost.
+- Offset accounts reduce interest payable by offsetting the loan balance with deposits in linked accounts, effectively lowering the cost.

-• Redraw facilities allow borrowers to withdraw extra repayments, providing liquidity.
+- Redraw facilities allow borrowers to withdraw extra repayments, providing them with additional liquidity.

 Limitations of comparison rates in reflecting true loan costs